Gutek8134/AID-dice-rolling/README.md

 Creates a character with given stats.
 There can be additional whitespace around "=" sign, but nowhere else.

+Allowed characters for the characters' names are: all latin characters, numbers,<br>
+whitespace characters and ' (apostrophe).

 If another character already has or had a stat not mentioned here, it is set to starting value.

 ## !setStats